idontgetoutmuch/nix-config/README.md

 for the notebooks.
 Our PR to fix `scikits-odes` only got accepted yesterday [2019-09-08 Sun].

+# Nix for Docker Images #

+To build a a docker image from nix instructions, I have put an example [here](https://github.com/idontgetoutmuch/nixpkgs/blob/azure-bis/pkgs/build-support/docker/examples.nix#L108).

+This builds a docker image in which you can run R with the specified packages (`ggplot` and `dplyr` in this example).

+The instructions(!) on how to actually build the image are [here](https://github.com/idontgetoutmuch/nixpkgs/blob/azure-bis/pkgs/build-support/docker/examples.nix#L3).

+To make the image available (I think) I did

+    docker login docker.io
+    docker tag 7600adc93770 cinimod/foo-bar
+    docker push cinimod/foo-bar

+and then to use it

+    docker login
+    docker pull cinimod/foo-bar
+    docker run -it cinimod/foo-bar:latest R

+I started work on producing a docker image in which you could run Jupyter notebooks but my [attempt](https://github.com/idontgetoutmuch/nixpkgs/blob/azure-bis/pkgs/build-support/docker/examples.nix#L121) did **not** work.

+I imagine a bit of digging into notebooks and nix would enable someone to get this to work.

+Of course, it's far from ideal that we would have to modifiy something in the nixpkgs repo to build such docker images but I imagine this can all be made independent of having to have all the source of nixpkgs itself.

 # TODO

  1. Put hashes in a `.nix` file so they don't have to be typed on the command line.